-No matter the industry or company size, a social media audit will include some universal points.
+No matter the industry or company size, a successful audit will include some universal points.
 These are common elements of social media audit:

-- Audience – depending on the demographics of your audience, your message and its delivery will vary.
-Check which social media channels your audience is using and target your message according to the rules of the social media platform
+- Audience data – depending on the audience demographic data, your message and its delivery will vary.
+Check which social media channels your target audience is using and target your message according to the rules of the social media platform

-- Profile information – make sure all your bio information and links you posted on your profiles are up-to-date
+- Profile information – make sure all your bio information and links you posted on your social accounts are up-to-date

 - Engagement rate – take a look at the rates of engagement.
 Is your audience responding well to your messaging?
+What are the best performing posts on your instagram account?
 How fast is your followers count rising?
 How does your content spread across social media?

 - Publishing schedule – monitor how often you publish on specific social media channels

-- Referral traffic – which social media channels are driving the highest traffic to your website?
+- Referral traffic – which social media channels are driving the most traffic to your website?

-Since all social media channels have slightly different metrics, you have to create a separate spreadsheet for every platform.
+Since all social media channels have slightly different metrics, you have to create a separate Google Docs spreadsheet for every platform.

-It’s ok not to be present everywhere but having social media profiles with no activity whatsoever could have adverse effects on your brand image.
+It’s ok not to be present everywhere but having social media profiles with no activity whatsoever could have adverse effects on your brand image and social presence.
 A tool like Namechk will help you with dusting off old social media channels.

-As I mentioned before, you don’t have to be present everywhere, but it’s a good idea to keep a finger on all the developments in the social media world.
+As I mentioned before, you don’t have to be present everywhere, but it’s a good idea to keep a finger on all the developments in the social networks.
 By being an early adopter, you might gain a competitive advantage and position your company as an industry leader.

 If looking for new a new social media channels is just too much in your busy life, take a look at our Social Recap.
 It’s just a couple of minutes that will keep you up to date with recent developments in marketing.